 Binding material and tools needed:

 - Carpet Cutter or utility knife

 - Hot Glue Sticks

 - Small Wood Block or Brick (Optional)

 Want to shop the supplies for this project? *These links are affiliate links and I make a small comission when used to purchase said items.
-Thanks so supporting the brands that support this brand of mine!
+Thanks so supporting the brands that support this blog of mine!

 How do you get a carpet runner to stay in place?

-To simplify the process further, the carpet tape and carpet binding can be swapped out for a self-adhesive, two-in-one tape and binding.
+Or, to simplify the process further, the carpet tape and carpet binding can be swapped out for a self-adhesive, two-in-one tape and binding.

 What is carpet binding tape?